Category: sport

 So we’re both there for one.
 Legitimately.
 No free tee shot, no moooligans.
 Dead square, as though I was a scratch golfer, which I always felt like.
 Brauer asked me to smash my ball first, making out like he was being a gentleman, but it was my right.
 It was my turn.
 Read the other rules.
 The Royal and Ancient ones.
 I chose a smaller klap this time with a flatter heavy end and strode determinedly to where my ball was cowering, grinning at me from ear to ear, rubber bands showing.
 I was on a roll!
 It is true that I rolled, losing my footing and mishitting my planned shot which therefore ended up down the hole at the bottom of the flag pole.

 Brauer’s grin faded.
 His cocky demeanour melted.
-His windgat attitude shone up.
+His windgat attitude dried up.
 His shoulders drooped.
 His tension rose.
 His moustache bristled.
 Picking myself up and dusting myself off, I grinned.
 Ha!
+Golf is a gentleman’s game so I shouted outed out HAHA!!
+HA!

 Talk about pressure!
 He started acting like a typical golfer, lining up the ball, walking to the flag, walking to the far opposite side, squatting, standing, all that kak, you know how they are.
 Finally he stepped up to the ball only to step away again and repeat the 5km walk and pantomime.
 Then he took a deep breath, stepped up to his ball, bent over looking like an old toppie playing croquet, and paused.
 Yip, he did.
 Then stepped away again and walked round and round, brushing away imaginary specks of grass, eyeing with one eye, eyeing the another eye.
 I wondered if he was going to use a third eye when he finally, FINALLY, committed and poked at that ball like a wimp.